VexorMC/sodium/README.md

 <img src="common/src/main/resources/sodium-icon.png" width="128">

-# Sodium
+# Radium
+*Radium is a fork of Sodium, a rendering optimization mod for the Minecraft client which focuses on reducing microstutter and improving frame rates, made to have compatibility with 1.8.9*

-Sodium is a powerful rendering engine and optimization mod for the Minecraft client which improves frame rates and reduces micro-stutter, while fixing many graphical issues in Minecraft.
+Radium is a powerful rendering engine and optimization mod for the Minecraft client which improves frame rates and reduces micro-stutter, while fixing many graphical issues in Minecraft.

 **This mod is the result of thousands of hours of development, and is made possible thanks to players like you.** If you